-Our estimator will produce your estimate at your home visit, and we aim to fit within 2-3 weeks from your acceptance.
-If you're needing a carpet fitted in a hurry, it's a good idea to select one that we hold in stock at our central warehouse and then we can often fit your carpet within 7 days.
+Our estimator will in most cases produce your estimate at your home visit, and we aim to fit within 28 days from your acceptance.
+If you're needing a carpet fitted in a hurry, it's a good idea to select one that we hold in stock at our central warehouse.
 Please ask for guidance on these ranges.

 You can opt to move the furniture and old carpet yourself, but we do offer services including clearing the room of furniture and taking up old carpet and disposing of it.
 These services and charges will need to be discussed and booked with the estimator at your home visit.